modAL-python/modAL/docs/source/content/query_strategies/Acquisition-functions.rst

 Acquisition functions
 =====================

 In Bayesian optimization, a so-called *acquisition funciton* is used instead of the uncertainty based utility measures of active learning.
 In modAL, Bayesian optimization algorithms are implemented in the ``modAL.models.BayesianOptimizer`` class.
-Currently, there are three available acquisition funcions: probability of improvement, expected improvement and upper confidence bound.
+Currently, there are three available acquisition functions: probability of improvement, expected improvement and upper confidence bound.

 Probability of improvement
 --------------------------